 The MFA program in Creative Writing has recently welcomed a new Director of Graduate Studies: Lisa Fishman.
-Lisa has claimed her position as leader of the program this year and has proceeded to enact a lot of exciting and interesting changes to the program.
+Lisa has claimed her position this year and has proceeded to enact a lot of exciting and interesting changes.
 As an observer, I was trying to coalesce her choices into a single word and I came up with something that I found quite fitting:

-So, I was not surprised when I saw an email from Lisa who was inviting me to attend the Interdisciplinary MFA Salon held by her and Professor Kelli Connell of the Photography department in Columbia.
+So, I was not surprised when I saw an email from Lisa, inviting me to attend the Interdisciplinary MFA Salon held by her and Professor Kelli Connell of the Photography department in Columbia.
 Unfortunately, this email slipped through the cracks, and I simply forgot to attend even though my thesis is a blend of photography and writing.
-I collected a list of bad decisions that led to my unfortunate absence from that meeting.
+I collected a list of bad decisions that led to a subtle but imposing feeling of regret.
 The echoes of the meeting did nothing to soothe my regrets.
 In fact, the more I heard about the salon, the more I wished I had attended.
-Circumstances developed a plan to twist the knife in the wound, and I ended up getting assigned to write a blog post about that event.
+Circumstances developed a plan to twist the knife in the wound, and I ended up getting assigned a blog post about that event.

 As I was researching the objectives behind the Salon and the outcomes of the meeting, I was able to communicate with Lisa and one of the current poetry MFA students who attended: Marc Meierkort.
 Through their accounts and the use of my imagination, I was able to construct a good idea of what that Salon would have been like, had I been able to attend.